mixpanel/mixpanel-android/README.md

 ### Tracking

 After installing the library into your Android app, Mixpanel will <a href="https://mixpanel.com/help/questions/articles/which-common-mobile-events-can-mixpanel-collect-on-my-behalf-automatically" target="_blank">automatically collect common mobile events</a>.
-You can enable/ disable automatic collection through your <a href="https://mixpanel.com/help/questions/articles/how-do-i-enable-common-mobile-events-if-i-have-already-implemented-mixpanel" target="_blank">project settings</a>.
+You can enable/disable automatic collection through your project settings.

 With the `mixpanel` object created in [the last step](#integration) a call to `track` is all you need to send additional events to Mixpanel.